 The term “bath salts” may sound harmless but in reality, it refers to dangerous and potentially fatal street drugs.
 A designer drug of abuse, they are not a hygiene product but central nervous system stimulants that can lead to serious and even fatal adverse reactions in their users.
 Labeled under a variety of names, including “flakka,” “bloom,” “purple wave,” “white lightning,” or “cloud nine,” they are synthetic cathinones.
 Cathinone is a stimulant found in the “khat” plant, a shrub native to East Africa and southern Arabia whose leaves are normally chewed for their stimulant effects.

+Often abused for effects like euphoria and alertness, synthetic cathinones are generally stronger than those found in nature.
+They are chemically similar to amphetamines, cocaine and 3,4-Methylenedioxymethamphetamine or MDMA, and are marketed as less expensive alternatives to these drugs.
 The chemical composition of bath salts varies from manufacturer to manufacturer.
-They often contain methylenedioxypyrovalerone, mephedrone and pyrovalerone – all of which are extremely potent and potentially dangerous chemical compounds.
-Synthetic cathinones also contain any number of harmful adulterants.
+They often contain 3,4-methylenedioxypyrovalerone (MDPV), mephedrone and pyrovalerone; all of which are extremely potent and potentially dangerous chemical compounds.
+Synthetic cathinones also contain a number of harmful adulterants.